 -Monty Waldin, author, The Oxford Companion to Wine (organic and biodynamic sections) and numerous books on organic and biodynamic wines, Regional Chair for Tuscany at the Decanter World Wine Awards

-Fortunately, Biodynamic Wine Finder has done the research—listing only the wines from certified biodynamic vines—and can help you find wine made with your values in mind."
+Fortunately, Biodynamic Wines and Vines has done the research—listing only the wines from certified biodynamic vines—and can help you find wine made with your values in mind."

 -Megan Kaun, Toxic Free Future